corning-incorporated/citam/README.md

 ## Run the CITAM visualizer

-From the main citam directory, run the following command which will start the citam server and allow you to visualize an example simulation results included in this repository.
+From the main CITAM directory, run the following command which will start the CITAM server and allow you to visualize an example simulation results included in this repository.

 ```
 citam dash --results examples/basic_example